slothAD/XPRising/README.md

 There's a hard limit of 250p/hours gain to prevent grind.

 The honor title is added as a prefix to the player's name.\
-All chat commands which are included within RPGMods should still be used without the\
+All chat commands which are included within OpenRPG should still be used without the\
 honor title prefix if a player name is required.\
 Other stuff like whispering to other players does require the title prefix to be used.